ibm-cloud-academy/content/setup/set_up_mac.md

 3. Click the button `Download from Docker Store`.
 4. Follow the instructions on the web page to install Docker and make sure it is running.

-### Step 10: Install the IBM Cloud Bluemix CLI
+### Step 10: Install the IBM Cloud (Bluemix) CLI
 1. In a browser, go to https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html
-2. Click the installer for MacOS and follow the instructions to install the Bluemix CLI.
+2. Click the installer for MacOS and follow the instructions to install the IBM Cloud CLI.
 3. Type `bx -v` to return the version number.

 ### Step 11: Install the IBM Container Service plugins
 There are two plugins associated with the IBM Cloud Container Service that you will need for the labs.
 They are the plugin for the container service itself (`bx cs` commands) and the plugin for the container registry (`bx cr` commands).
 1. Type
-`bx plugin install container-service -r Bluemix`
+`bx plugin install container-service -r Bluemix`<br>
 `bx plugin install container-registry -r Bluemix`
 2. Check that the plugins are installed by typing
 `bx plugin list`